christianf1285/Udacity_Project_1/README.md

 ### File description
 In the repository we have all survey files as .csv downloaded from the Stackoverflow site.
 In order to simplify data loading process files were renamed to have a consistent naming convention ('<year> Stack Overflow Survey Results.csv').
 Beside the input files there is one Jupyter Notebook file with all code used for the analysis including comments.

+### Python libraries used
+The following imports are required in order to execute all functions in the notebook: import numpy as np import pandas as pd import os from os import listdir from os.path import isfile, join import re import matplotlib.pyplot as plt from sklearn.ensemble import RandomForestRegressor from sklearn.model_selection import train_test_split from sklearn.preprocessing import LabelEncoder from sklearn.metrics import r2_score, mean_squared_error